warpco/fix32/README.md

 Usage
 =====

-Download the library binaries for the required CPU architecture and compiler toolchain, and simply add them to your project.
 The library does not require any initialization or configuration routines.
-If you want, you can include the original source files instead of the precompiled library.
+Simply download the latest precompiled static library file for the required CPU architecture and add it to your project.
+To manually build the library, use one of the makefiles in the project root.
+Each makefile contains recipes to build both the debug and release version of the library for a particular CPU architecture.
+For more information on the build process and used tools, see the contents of the makefiles.

 Alternatives